svlada/svlada.github.io/posts/step-builder-pattern.md

 5. <a title="Eclipse plug-in" href="#eclipse-plugin">Eclipse plug-in</a>

 ### <a name="introduction" id="introduction">Introduction</a>
-I've recently decided to use Amazon SES API in order to send emails to my [Microservices Weekly](http://microservicesweekly.com) subscribers.
+I've recently decided to use the Amazon SES API to send emails to my [Microservices Weekly](http://microservicesweekly.com) subscribers.
 What prompted me to use Amazon SES API is its price.
-It's really cheap.
+It's cheap.
 However, the client Java API provided by Amazon is not so simple to interact with, so I decided to create a [small wrapper](https://github.com/svlada/ziggy) around their API.

-To make long story short, the main purpose here is to share my experience with a less well-known derivate of Builder pattern - Step Builder pattern.
+To make a long story short, the main purpose here is to share my experience with a less well-known derivate of the Builder pattern - Step Builder pattern.

 The Step Builder pattern is an object creation software design pattern.
 It's not so commonly mentioned in popular readings about design patterns.
-Honestly, I've heard about this pattern only recently from my collegue [@mikeladev](https://twitter.com/mikeladev).
+Honestly, I've heard about this pattern only recently from my colleague [@mikeladev](https://twitter.com/mikeladev).

-The Step Builder pattern offers some neat benefits when you compare it to traditional builder pattern.
+The Step Builder pattern offers some neat benefits when you compare it to a traditional builder pattern.
 One of the main Step Builder pattern benefits is providing the client with the guidelines on how your API should be used.
 It can be seen as a mixture of a builder pattern and a state machine and in fact, this pattern is often referred to as a wizard for building objects.

 ### <a name="step-builder-pattern-pros-and-cons" id="step-builder-pattern-pros-and-cons">Pros and cons</a>

 **Pros**

-1. User guidance for your API through object creation process step by step.
+1. User guidance for your API through the object creation process step by step.
-2. API User can call builder's build() method once the object is in the consistent state.
+2. API User can call the builder's build() method once the object is in a consistent state.
-3. Reduced opportunity for creation of inconsistent object instances.
+3. Reduced opportunity for the creation of inconsistent object instances.
 4. Sequencing initialization of mandatory fields.
 5. Fluent API.
 6. No need for providing validate() method for field validation.